shathwik33/Classical-Mechanics-Rag-App/README.md

-Sure!
-Here's the full content of the `README.md` file in one go — just copy and paste it:

 # Classical Mechanics RAG App

 A Retrieval-Augmented Generation (RAG) application that answers questions from classical mechanics using local PDFs and a vector database.
 This app processes a PDF, stores the content using vector embeddings, and uses a language model to answer questions interactively.